Social and Emotional Learning (SEL)

 Family Resource Center

-Information and resources to support the success of all students, including those with learning challenges, special needs, and disabilities.
+The Family Resource Center (FRC) offers free webinars, consultations, a lending library, and resources to help adults support the success of all students, including those with learning challenges, special needs, and disabilities.
+The center was formerly named the Parent Resource Center.

 Student Safety and Wellness

-From mental health resources, to bullying prevention and food and nutrition services, FCPS is committed to supporting more than just a child's education.
+From mental health resources to bullying prevention and food and nutrition services, FCPS is committed to supporting more than just a child's education.
+Includes information on mental health resources, school health services, our wellness policy, and student safety.